usnistgov/OSCAL/working/doc/schema/oscal-tag-library.md

 full_name: Control description

-A structured information object representing a security control
+A structured information object representing a security control  remarks

+Controls may be grouped using group, and

 ###